This meeting of two American legal shops has forged a new training contract combing A&P's pharma flair with KS's finance panache.

 Trainees were brought back to their feet by a bounty of pro bono opportunities: “It's a bigger deal here than it is at other London firms.
 I've done loads and you really do get client contact.
 If there's an area that you're really interested in they definitely encourage it.”
 One interviewee had acted for an individual who had fallen foul of the FCA: “She just got caught up in something and they were trying to ban her from the entire industry.”

 Informality continues into qualification, as “there's no application process: you just make it known to a team leader that you want to join their department.
 Then, the impression I get is that they just take you out to lunch.”
 Legacy A&P's decade-long track record for retaining all of its trainees put our sources at ease, but the firm didn't maintain its perfect score in 2017: out of its two qualifiers, one decided to stay and the other decided to pursue an area of law that A&PKS doesn't currently offer.

 Secondments do exist at A&PKS, but they're “very ad hoc.”
 In the past, second years have been known to spend the occasional six months in Brussels doing a competition seat.

 The firm generally receives around 300 applications for the eight vac scheme places available, plus another 700 to 800 from people gunning directly for a training contract.

 Both types of application begin with the same form.
-It covers standard fare like 'Why law?' and 'Why Arnold & Porter?' and candidates are also asked to provide examples of situations in which they occupied positions of responsibility.
-There are no commercial-based questions.
+It covers standard fare like 'Why law?' and 'Why APKS?' and candidates are also asked to provide examples of situations in which they occupied positions of responsibility.
+There are no specifically commercial-based questions.

 Arnold & Porter Kaye Scholer LLP